Cardiac (Heart) MRI

 - The MRI gadolinium contrast material is less likely to cause an allergic reaction than the iodine-based contrast materials used for x-rays and CT scanning.

-- Cardiac MRI allows for evaluation of the structures and function of the heart and major vessels without the risks of exposure to ionizing radiation which may be associated with more invasive procedures or some other non-invasive tests.
+- Cardiac MRI allows your doctor to evaluate the structures and function of the heart and major vessels without the risk of radiation exposure associated with other procedures or exams.

 - The MRI exam poses almost no risk to the average patient when appropriate safety guidelines are followed.